 UTILIT TY PLANT SERVICES No. Contractor Contract No. New Approval Amount Term Fund Source Program Director Total Expenditures as of 08/01/22 Expenditures FY22 Expenditures FY21 Purpose 13 IPC Lydon DS021119 \$1,000,000 (Previous Contract Value \$900,000; Total New Contract Value \$1,900,000) 07/01/19-06/30/23 Operating Funds Michael Jednak, AVP Facilities Operations & Building Services \$711,040 \$378,234 \$109,773 Service, maintenance, and repair services for the University Co-Generation (COGEN) and Central Utility Plant (CUP) facilities.
 Amend to increase contract value by \$1,000,000 , for total new contract value of \$1,900,000 .
 Contract term remains the same.
 Two extensions of one year each remain.
 Contract value increase is requested to cover maintenacne, repairs and upgrades required for the utility plant systems to function efficiently and properly due to campus expansion and the commission of the supplemental utility plant.
 TRAFE FIC CONTROL PRODUCTS New Approval Total Expenditures as Expenditures Expenditures No. 14 Contractor Traffic and Parking 2020-200 Amount \$1.000.000 Term 03/01/20-02/28/25 Fund Source Program Director Joseph Thompson of 08/01/22 \$941,353 FY22 \$462,985 FY21 Purpose Purchase of various traffic control products and related Control Company, Inc. (Previous Contract Value \$950,000; Total New Contract Value \$1,950,000) AVP for University Business Services and CPO product solutions.
 Amend to increase contract value by \$1,000,000, for total new contract value of \$1,950,000.
 Contract term remains the same.
 Sourced through the Omnia Partners consortia.
 Furture extensions may be exercised at the discretion of Omnia Partners.
 Contract value increase is requested to purchase urban speed driver display units in partnership with the Connecticut Department of Transportation for the CT-T2 Center Traffic Signal Recruiter Rider Program activities.
-NON PI ROCUREMENT - AMENDME NTS TERED BUS PARTNERSHIP , - No. Contractor Contract No. Approval Amount Term Fund Source Program Director urpose 15 DATTCO, Inc. UC-SP-21-001 (Previous Contract Value \$10,000,000; Contract Value Remains the Same) 07/01/21-06/30/28 Operating Funds Lloyd Blanchard, Interim Vice President for Finance and Chief Financial Officer will continue to be amendment is to a surcharge calculation the exclusive chart dd additional prefe on to the benefit o tered bus transpo erred pricing for v f the University, a nortation purchasing and sponsorship agreement.
-DATTCO ortation provider for UConn.
-The purpose of this rehicles not listed in the original contract, modify the fuel and include preferred pricing for Athletics' routes in and out requested beyond the original BOT approval amount.
+NON PI ROCUREMENT - AMENDME NTS TERED BUS PARTNERSHIP , - No. Contractor Contract No. Approval Amount Term Fund Source Program Director urpose 15 DATTCO, Inc. UC-SP-21-001 (Previous Contract Value \$10,000,000; Contract Value Remains the Same) 07/01/21-06/30/28 Operating Funds Lloyd Blanchard, Interim Vice President for Finance and Chief Financial Officer Vice First amendment to the exclusive chartered bus transportation purchasing and sponsorship agreement.
+DATT will continue to be the exclusive chartered bus transportation provider for UConn.
+The purpose of this amendment is to add additional preferred pricing for vehicles not listed in the original contract, modify the fu surcharge calculation to the benefit of the University, and include preferred pricing for Athletics' routes in and of downtown Hartford.
+No additional funds are being requested beyond the original BOT approval amount.
 REVE NUE AGREEMENT No. Contractor Contract No. Approval Amount Term Fund Source Program Director P urpose 16 Hartford Healthcare Integrated Care Partners UC-SP-21-001 \$418,234 (Previous Contract Value \$979,565; Total New Contract Value \$1,397,799) 01/01/15-12/31/25 School of Pharmacy Anne D'Alleva, Provost & Executive Vice President for Academic Affairs , , , , , , , , , , , , , , , , , , , ,